datalab-org/datalab/pydatalab/docs/blocks/pipeline_datablock.md

 - upstream cache key
 - the passed in parameter values
 - the name of the stage (e.g. `Parser` and `Processor`)
-- the name of function the stage runs
+- the name of the function the stage runs.

+Then the cache key is then passed forward to the next stage along.
+In the case multiple stages are passed into one stage.
+Their cache keys are combined.
 ### Parser routing when there are multiple parsers
 `Pipeline(parser=...)` also accepts a `list[ParserStage]`.
 When a block is given multiple files, each file is routed to the **first** registered parser whose `file_extension` matches it — a parser can declare `file_extension="*"` to